ncusi/PatchScope/README.md

    with various subcommands of `diff-gather-stats`; each summary is saved as a single JSON file
 4. advanced visualization with a web application (dashboard)<br>
    which you can run it with `panel serve`, see the description below

+You can use PatchScope to
+analyze individual patch files, enhance patch-based datasets, and monitor contributions to repositories.
+The process for those use cases differs in details;
+here is quick start tutorial for the case of repository contribution analysis.

 ### Quick start: analyzing repository